Present Perfect Continuous Tense Rules And Usage With Examples

 Present Perfect Continuous Tense Rule

-In the above sentences, we have used the helping verbs (Auxiliary): have/has been and the main verb in –ing form.
+In the sentences above, we have used the auxiliary verbs “have/has been,” along with the main verb in its -ing form.

-In the present perfect continuous tense, we use the verb in –ing form.
-You need to add –ing at the end of the verb.
-However, you may need to make some spelling changes in some verbs.
-Thus, it is important to learn the verb forms.
+In the present perfect continuous tense, the main verb is always in the -ing form.
+You must add -ing to the end of the verb.
+However, some verbs may require spelling changes.
+Therefore, it’s important to learn the correct verb forms.

 Present Perfect Continuous Tense Rule